aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to WORDML via C++" h2="Parse JSON to WORDML within C++ applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format that is easy for humans to read and write, and easy for machines to parse and generate.
+WORDML (WordprocessingML) is an XML-based format used by Microsoft Word to store documents.
+It is a markup language that is used to store and exchange documents.
+Converting JSON to WORDML is a useful way to store and exchange data in a format that is easy to read and write.

+<h2>How Aspose.Total Helps for JSON to WORDML Conversion</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can parse JSON to WORDML within your C++ applications in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can export JSON to PDF.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cppp/), you can convert PDF to WORDML.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert documents within their C++ applications.
+It includes Aspose.Cells for C++ and Aspose.Words for C++, which can be used to convert JSON to WORDML.
+By using Aspose.Cells for C++, you can export JSON to PDF.
+After that, Aspose.Words for C++ can be used to convert PDF to WORDML.
+This process can be completed in two simple steps, making it easy to parse JSON to WORDML within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}